Back To Search Results

 • Cicatricial plaques

 Typically, most lesions are on the lower extremities (see Image.
-Chromoblastomycosis), and nearly all patients with the disease have had exposure to hot, tropical environments, with the disease progressing in an indolent course, even lasting many weeks prior to presentation.[5]
-For this reason, after appreciation of the physical findings, the skin examination should focus on the extent of the disease, the presence of satellite lesions, or the involvement of deeper organs, which is rare and may instead represent a diagnosis of pheohyphomycosis.[51][52]
+Chromoblastomycosis), and nearly all patients with the disease have had exposure to hot, tropical environments, with the disease progressing in an indolent course, even lasting many weeks before presentation.[5]
+For this reason, after appreciation of the physical findings, the skin examination should focus on the extent of the disease, the presence of satellite lesions, or the involvement of deeper organs, which is rare and may represent a diagnosis of pheohyphomycosis.[51][52]
 Lymphatic spread should be evaluated near the existing lesion or lesions.[53]

 Once the physical examination shows characteristic findings that could indicate chromoblastomycosis, history-taking should emphasize questions intended to rule out other differential diagnoses.
 Pruritus is a dominant complaint among patients with chromoblastomycosis, with pain at a later time; however, these findings may present late in the clinical course of the disease, particularly in trauma-prone locations.[54]
 Patients should be asked about: